"What are benzodiazepines, and how do they work?

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking clorazepate and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor.
-The dosage is based on your medical condition and response to therapy.
+The dosage is based on your age, medical condition, and response to therapy.

 Use this medication exactly as prescribed.
 Do not increase your dose, take it more frequently or use it for a longer period of time than prescribed because this drug can be habit-forming.
 Also, if used for an extended period of time or for seizure control, do not suddenly stop using this drug without your doctor's approval.
 Some conditions may become worse when the drug is abruptly stopped.
 Your dose may need to be gradually decreased.